coryjett/Rancher-to-Solo/README.md

 ## Check application cert chain on the canary Istio

 Make sure the root CA is the same as previously so that everything is trusted.

+Using Istioctl

+`istioctl proxy-config secrets deploy/ratings-v1`

+Using `openssl`

 `kubectl exec -t  deploy/reviews-v1 -- openssl s_client -showcerts -connect ratings:9080 -alpn istio`